 Scottish Morning Rolls

 What type of flour is best for making morning rolls?

 To make Scottish morning rolls, you’ll need to use a strong white bread flour.
-Using a flour with a protein content around 13% is best.
+Using a flour with a protein content between 12-14% is best.

 More Bread Recipes To Try!

-If you have enjoyed this recipe for Scottish morning rolls, it would mean a lot if you could leave a review & rating.
-And if you’d like to stay up to date with future recipes, follow us on Instagram & TikTok!
+If you have enjoyed this Scottish morning roll recipe, it would mean a lot if you could leave a review & rating.
+And if you’d like to stay up to date with future recipes, follow us on Instagram & TikTok or subscribe to our newsletter!

+Scottish Morning Rolls